ComplianceMar 2026~6 min

 Tekniti's compliance module tracks every regulatory deadline across your portfolio — RRA information sheets, gas safety certificates, EICRs, deposit protection, Right to Rent checks.
 Each requirement has an automated deadline, a document delivery trail, and an audit log.
 When enforcement teams ask for evidence, you have it.

-If you manage 10 or more properties and want to see how Tekniti handles this automatically, get in touch at hello@tekniti.ai.
+If you manage rental properties and want to see how Tekniti handles this automatically, get in touch at hello@tekniti.ai.